 For a peacemaker, it’s important to be able to manage this process.
-It’s important to understand the ideologies involved in any certain conflict, to know the triggers that can worsen a situation, and the strength of the emotional attachment of the people involved.
-These three components of anger are the true battle field for any peacemaker, and the true victory only happens when he/she is able to close the gates of hell that were opened when the first trigger opened the first wound.
+It’s important to understand the ideologies involved in any certain conflict, to know the triggers that can worsen a situation and the strength of the emotional attachment of the people involved.
+These three components of anger are the true battlefield for any peacemaker, and the real victory only happens when he/she is able to close the gates of hell that were opened when the first trigger opened the first wound.

 Peace is never an easy mission to achieve.
 The issues it forces people to open usually involve their most sacred beliefs, and their deepest sense of identity.
 Nevermind the fact that its difficulty is proportional to the amount of time its issues were left undiscussed and its wounds unattended.
 It never was and never will be an impossible mission, even if a full generation is needed to rise to the task and bring it to fruition.
 This generation will come, it just needs to understand anger.